ecuracosta/ecuracosta/README.md

 </p>

 Researcher at the intersection of **biology, physics, and code**.
-I build tools, models, and pipelines to make sense of complex systems.

 - Fluent in modeling
 - Code grounded in real-world data